Find fresh, seasonal and unique foods at our market booth. Certified organic, sustainable and family farmed !

 You can find our booth at a nearby farmer's market or pick up here at the farm.
 We grow your basic garden fare without the use of pesticides, herbicides, GMO's or chemical fertilizers.
 Our farm is currently certified organic.
 We adhere to NOP standards and are inspected, tested and audited by a 3rd party to confirm compliance.
 Those wishing to ensure they are eating local, organic products from a real farm, are encouraged to visit us at the farm or farmer's market.

-A chilly morning at the McKinney Farmer's Market, held at the Chestnut Square Historic Village.
+A chilly January morning at the McKinney Farmer's Market, held at the Chestnut Square Historic Village.
 Pickup your farm preorders here and see what other vendors have to offer.

 Currently we sell our farm goods at the Coppell Farmers Market,the Dallas Farmers Market, the McKinney Farmers Market @ Chestnut Square and the White Rock Local Market.
 To keep track of the market's schedule and where we are each week, send your email to

 We will keep you posted on our farm products and where to get them.